Commercial biodiversity 1 : birds at Northgate Business Park

 White-backed Mousebird – on the shrubs, not common

 Most visitors to this development would probably find it hard to believe that an hour’s birding could unearth 27 species of birds at Northgate Business Park.
 For serious birders, this is a trivial number.
-But this is a good place for someone who wants to make a start with birding, and finds the close-on-1000 species in the bird books intimidating.
+But this is a good place for someone who wants to make a start with birding, and who finds the close-on-1000 species in the bird books intimidating.
 27 is a big enough challenge, but not overwhelming.

 … a significant wetland!